Check out appoLearning.com, because your kids deserve the very best educational apps!

-Cloud storage has become big business over the last year or so.
+Cloud storage has become big business over the last couples years.
 Being able to save, share and transfer files over the Internet provides users with a great deal of flexibility, security and extra storage space.
 I have been using cloud storage for years, and find the service invaluable.
 Being able to access files over my phone, laptop, desktop and now Android tablet is important.

 Right now there are many, many different cloud storage options available to you.
 Which should you choose?
 It depends on what you need it to do.
 I have tried a number of them.
 None are perfect but some do stand out.